fengari-lua/fengari/README.md

 Alias for `lua_pushcclosure`.

+### `lua_atnativeerror(L, func)`

+Sets a function to be called if a native JavaScript error is thrown across a lua pcall.
+The function will be run as if it were a message handler (see https://www.lua.org/manual/5.3/manual.html#2.3).

 ### `b = lua_isproxy(p, L)`

 Returns a boolean `b` indicating whether `p` is a proxy (See `lua_toproxy`).